pku2213/pku2213.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-<span style="font-size: 20px">I am currently a third year Ph.D candidate at PKU-IC, working at the Ultra Low-Power Logic and Memory Group advised by [Prof. Qianqian Huang](http://scholar.pku.edu.cn/qianqianhuang).
-My research focuses on novel memory and storage system designs, ferroelectric-based computing-in-memory accelerations.</span>
+<span style="font-size: 20px">I am currently a first year Ph.D candidate at PKU-IC, working at the Ultra Low-Power Logic and Memory Group advised by [Prof. Qianqian Huang](http://scholar.pku.edu.cn/qianqianhuang).
+My research focuses on ferroelectric-base device and design for computing-in-memory.</span>